machin3boy/Helium/README.md

 # Experimental Analysis of Type Ib SN 2019yvr:

 Materials relevant to research conducted on the experimental analysis of type Ib supernova 2019yvr in 2021.
-A humble addition to the efforts of many talented researchers' work which culminated in the paper published in MNRAS available at the following two links.
+A humble addition to the efforts of many talented researchers' work which culminated in the paper published in the Monthly Notices of the Royal Astronomical Society, Volume 510, Issue 3, pp.3701-3715 available at the following two links.

 - https://eprints.whiterose.ac.uk/184286/7/stab3768.pdf
 - https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.3701S/abstract.